Catallactic/catallactic-site/docs/whitepaper.md

 ## 4. CryptoCommodities

 ### 4.1.
 CryptoCommodity

+CryptoCommodities are representative money in electronic form.
+As representative money, they represents the intrinsic value of the underlying asset.
+CryptoCommodities do not aim to provide a measurement of this intrinsic value but, instead, they rely in a price formation mechanism to capture the marginal utility of the asset.

-CryptoCommodities are representative tokens in the electronic form.
-CryptoCommodities are a specialization of Utility Tokens, built on top of a fungible asset to create a Currency Token.
+CryptoCommodities are a specialization of Utility Tokens built on top of a fungible asset, that add a stabilization mechamism once value is captured, to create a Currency Token.

+CryptoCommodities are built on clear principle of compliance, transparency, privacy, security and decentralization with the mission to provide a tool to bost real economy, in particular, in regions with financial exclusion.

+CryptoCommodities are designed to be applied in both, local or international scopes, as long as there is enough supply in the scope of application.
+CryptoCommodities promote an atmosphere of investment and entrepreneurship to empower citizens to solve their own problems.

+### 4.2.
+CryptoCommodity Functions

 CryptoCommodities capture the underlying asset economic value to deliver the 3 main functions of money in the same Currency Token.

+CryptoCommodities purchasing power is borrowed from the marginal utility of the underlying asset.
+They can be used as payment method for the underlying asset or for any other asset in a relation of the price of this other asset and the marginal utility captured from the underlyting asset.

 <div style={{textAlign: 'center'}}>
 	<img src="/img/cryptocommodities_scope3.svg" width="100%"></img>
 </div>
 <br/>

-CryptoCommodities are built on clear principle of compliance, transparency, privacy, security and decentralization with the mission to provide a tool to bost real economy, in particular, in regions with financial exclusion.

-CryptoCommodities are designed to be applied in both, local or international scopes, as long as there is enough supply in the scope of application.
-CryptoCommodities promote an atmosphere of investment and entrepreneurship to empower citizens to solve their own problems.

-Despite CryptoCommodities aim to deliver all money functions and become high quality currencies, they do not ambition to be used as monetary standard.
+CryptoCommodities do not ambition to be used as monetary standard.
 Instead CryptoCommodities are born with the vocation to participate in private currency competition.
 As a consequence, they can be priced in any coexisting monetary standard, no matter if this is a legal tender or a social agreement.
 Their mission is to represents the value of the underlaying asset and ignore any aspect external to the underlying asset.

-### 4.2.
+### 4.3.
 CryptoCommodity Ecosystem

 CryptoCommodity is built on a fungible asset that can be extracted, manufactured and/or transformed, commercialized and/or serviced.
 A CryptoCommodity has a built-in stabilization mechamism, in coordination with the exchange, to capture the value of the asset from the upderlying  market.
 As a consequence, a CryptoCommodity includes a price formation within its ecosystem.